 With increasing numbers of ENCs now available and in use, it has become apparent that there are problems of inconsistent encoding of data by different national Hydrographic Offices (HOs).
-Such inconsistencies are particularly noticeable when viewing adjoining data from different HOs at their national boundaries, and are giving ENCs a poor name in the ECDIS environment, a situation the IHO wishes to avoid.
-It is therefore in the interests of all HOs producing or about to produce ENCs to seriously consider applying the following methods and to ensure that ENCs are consistent to a far greater degree than has been the case in the past.
+Such inconsistencies are particularly noticeable when viewing adjoining data from different HOs at their national boundaries.
+These irregularities are at best disconcerting to the user and foster a lack of confidence in the product.
+It is therefore in the interests of all HOs producing, or about to produce, ENCs to seriously consider applying the following methods and to ensure that ENCs are consistent to a far greater degree than has been the case in the past.

 Although smaller scale official ENC coverage is still lacking in most areas, ECDIS systems must display information at small scales for the purpose of overview/route planning.
 In order to do this, an ECDIS loads ENCs compiled for larger scales and displays them at much smaller scales, e.g. an ENC compiled at 1:22,000 may be displayed at a scale of 1:90,000 or even smaller.
-The larger scale ENCs, however, normally contain many details/objects in close proximity which would not usually be portrayed on a small compilation scale ENC of the area.
-Consequently, those objects will produce much display clutter during zoom out, i.e. the display details may become unreadable.
-In order to avoid this effect, the S-57 SCAMIN attribute was introduced to be applied to those objects whose visualisation should be suppressed from a particular, pre-determined value of a display scale smaller than the ENC's compilation scale.
-Unfortunately, the S-57 Object Catalogue, ENC Product Specification, Use of the Object Catalogue (UOC) definitions and rules and the S 57 Maintenance Documents do not provide good advice for the harmonised encoding of compilation scale and the application of SCAMIN attribution in relation to this.
+The larger scale ENCs, however, normally contain many details/objects in close proximity that would not usually be portraved on a small compilation scale ENC of the area.
+Consequently, those objects will produce much display clutter during zoom out making the display details unreadable.
+In order to avoid this effect, the use of the S-57 SCAMIN attribute is appropriate for those objects whose visualisation should be suppressed from a particular, pre-determined value of a display scale smaller than the ENC's compilation scale.
+Unfortunately, the S-57 Object Catalogue, ENC Product Specification, Use of the Object Catalogue (UOC) definitions and rules and the S-57 Maintenance Documents do not provide adequate advice for the harmonized encoding of compilation scale and the suitable application of SCAMIN attribution.
 The consistent application of compilation scales and SCAMIN value settings throughout all ENCs would have a significant effect on the presentation and usability of ENCs.
 However, as S-57 Edition 3.1 is frozen, no new clarifications can be issued (via the S-57 Maintenance Document) on how to achieve improved consistency between ENCs produced by different national Hydrographic Offices.
-Accordingly, this circular letter with its recommendations has been written in order to inform HOs of those areas where consistency must be addressed, and how SCAMIN in particular should be used.
+Accordingly, this Circular Letter with its recommendations (Annex A) has been written in order to inform HOs of those areas where consistency must be addressed, and how SCAMIN in particular should be used.